 Medical standards of fitness to drive

-We use Group 2 Entitlement as set out in the DVLA publication Medical Standards of Fitness to Drive as our policy on medical fitness.
+We use Group 2 Entitlement as set out in the DVLA publication 'Assessing fitness to drive – a guide for medical professionals’ as our policy on medical fitness.

 This standard is relevant for vocational drivers and is applied to HGV drivers and bus drivers.
 You will need to take and pass a medical examination before becoming licensed.
 The medical must be carried out by your own General practitioner (GP) or one who has access to your full medical history.